DoktorMike/DoktorMike.github.io/_posts/2017-07-28-On-the-apparent-success-of-the-maximum-likelihood-principle.md

 |WDay6     |  -69,723|   450,270|   -3,045|        117|   -1,788| 124|
 |WDay7     |  -66,678|   450,270|       NA|         NA|    1,249| 122|

 As you can see these estimates are quite different and to the naked eye makes more sense from what we know about the data set and what we can expect from intra-weekly effects.
 We can further check these estimates by inspecting the posteriors further.
 Note here the "bweekdayhat[1]" which is a delta distribution at 0.
 This serves as our baseline for the intra-week effect that we're capturing.
-The x-axis in the plot are the estimated $\beta_i$'s and the y-axis for each parameter is the posterior probability density.
+The x-axis in the plot are the estimated $$\beta_i$$'s and the y-axis for each parameter is the posterior probability density.

 ![plot of chunk intervalplots](/images/figure/intervalplots-1.png)